mongodb-labs/drivers-atlas-testing/docs/source/technical-design.rst

    Schematic representation of the test framework architecture.

 The subsequent sections describe each of these components in greater detail and are intended as a reference for implementation of the testing framework described in this specification.
-Drivers MUST integrate this testing framework into their continuous integration workflow - see the Integration Guide for instructions.
+Drivers MUST integrate this testing framework into their continuous integration workflow - see the :ref:`integration-guide` for instructions.

 --------------------
 Test Scenario Format